CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Colorado pricing for commercial auto tends to reflect a mix of road exposure and weather exposure.
-The state-specific average premium range provided here is $118 to $373 per month, and the broader small-business benchmark is about $100 to $200 per vehicle per month, or roughly $1,200 to $2,400 per vehicle annually.
-Colorado’s premium index is 118, which signals rates above the national average, and the state’s elevated hailstorm risk is one reason comprehensive coverage can influence pricing more than in milder markets.
+The state-specific average premium range provided here is from about the low $100s to the high $300s per month, and the broader small-business benchmark is about $100 to $200 per vehicle per month, or roughly $1,200 to $2,400 per vehicle annually.
+Colorado’s premium index signals rates above the national average, and the state’s elevated hailstorm risk is one reason comprehensive coverage can influence pricing more than in milder markets.
 Costs also move with fleet size and vehicle types, driver records and experience, coverage limits and deductibles, business industry and use, annual mileage, operating radius, and claims history.
 That matters in Colorado because a vehicle that stays inside Denver’s urban core may present a different risk profile than one that runs between mountain towns, construction sites, or regional delivery stops.
 The state’s 16.3% uninsured driver rate can also make liability and uninsured motorist decisions more important when comparing a commercial auto insurance quote in Colorado.
 Businesses in construction, delivery, and other higher-mileage operations may see different pricing than office-based companies with limited vehicle use.
 With 480 insurers active in the state, the market is competitive, but the actual commercial auto insurance cost in Colorado still depends heavily on how the vehicles are driven and where they operate.

 Industries & Insurance Needs in Aurora